 Once you have systems in place for these tasks, it becomes much easier to hand them off to your team members or to an outside contractor.

 Systems also significantly reduce wasted time spent trying to figure out how a process works, or who should be doing it, or when it should be done.Systems significantly reduce wasted time spent trying to figure out how a process works, or who should be doing it, or when it should be done.Click To Tweet

-Instead, you and your team are free to simply follow the processes and systems you already have in place!
-You then avoid overwhelm in your business by planning.
+Instead, you and your team are free to simply follow the processes and systems you already have in place.
+Here, you avoid overwhelm in your business by planning out your processes.

-For more on this, check out my post, How to Systematize Your Small Business to Have More Freedom and Flexibility.
+For more guidance on how to create systems in your business, check out my post, How to Systematize Your Small Business to Have More Freedom and Flexibility.

 I’m all for to-do lists, but sometimes it helps to give your lists a little more structure.

-They work like this: Choose 1 big goal, 3 medium goals, and 5 small goals you want to accomplish.
+It works like this: Choose 1 big task, 3 medium tasks, and 5 small tasks you want to accomplish.
+That’s it.

-The first thing I had you do was to set some clear and firm boundaries around when you’re going to work.
+The first strategy I shared was to set some clear and firm boundaries around when you’re going to work.

-Unfortunately, unless you’re also minimizing your distractions while you work, your office hours may not be all that productive!
+Unfortunately, unless you’re also minimizing your distractions while you work, your office hours may not be all that productive.
+EEK!

-One of my favorite methods for staying uber-focused and on-task is the Pomodoro Technique.
+One of my favorite techinques for staying uber-focused and on-task is the Pomodoro Method.